Place Vertu

 Place Vertu is a shopping mall in the borough of Saint-Laurent in Montreal, Quebec, Canada.
 It is located on Côte-Vertu Boulevard, at the corner of Cavendish Boulevard.
 The mall is about 830000 sqft in size, and has a high-rise building.

 Stores

-Anchors are Canadian Tire, Marché Adonis, Sports Experts/Atmosphere, Dollarama, and Uniprix.
+Anchors are Canadian Tire, Marché Adonis, Sports Experts/Atmosphere, Winners, Dollarama, and Uniprix.
 There is also a food court.
 The mall has many outlets.